19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 3. Fairbanks Ice Museum

-Fairbanks Ice Museum is the ultimate introduction to Alaskan Art with its extensive collection of delicately-made ice sculptures.
-The museum is just a few minutes away from two of my favorite Fairbanks restaurants: Thai House and The Crepery, but I digress.
+Fairbanks Ice Museum is the ultimate introduction to Alaskan Art with its extensive collection of delicately made ice sculptures.
+The museum is just a few minutes from two of my favorite Fairbanks restaurants, Thai House and The Crepery, but I digress.

-You can also visit the Aurora Ice Museum located just outside of Fairbanks at Chena Hot Springs described as a more exciting experience than the Fairbanks Ice Museum.
+You can also visit the Aurora Ice Museum at Chena Hot Springs, just outside Fairbanks.
+It is described as a more exciting and amazing experience than the Fairbanks Ice Museum.

 The famous Chena Hot Springs Resort at Fairbanks, Alaska.

-Note that the road leading to the Aurora Ice Museum gets very sleek during the winter and thaw months even with winter tires and a 4-wheel drive (speaking from experience) to Chena Hot Springs.ย
+Note that the road to the Aurora Ice Museum gets very sleek during the winter season and thaw months, even with winter tires and a 4-wheel drive (speaking from experience) to Chena Hot Springs.

-But if youโ€™re short on time or worried about the winter driving condition, the Fairbanks Ice Museum remains a great option.
+But if youโ€™re short on time or worried about the winter driving conditions, the Fairbanks Ice Museum remains a great option.

 Location: 500 2nd Ave, Fairbanks, AK 99701